Three Rivers Proposed Cycling and Walking Infrastructure Plan

 The District Council is updating its Walking and Cycling Strategy.
 The current promoted route network can be seen online at www.threerivers.gov.uk/cycling.
-We are updating this network and we want to know what you think about the paths shown in the early Draft Proposed Route maps below.
+You can see how we are updating this network by viewing the paths shown in the early Draft Proposed Route maps below.

 There are two proposed networks - one is a strategic network of the key routes which we are developing jointly with Hertfordshire County Council and Watford Borough Council to produce a "Local Cycling & Walking Infrastructure Plan" or "LCWIP" (see explanation below).
 This is shown by pink lines.